michelin/kafkactl/README.md

 - `KAFKACTL_CURRENT_NAMESPACE` specifies the namespace to use.
 - `KAFKACTL_API` is the URL of Ns4Kafka in which to deploy.
 - `KAFKACTL_USER_TOKEN` contains the GitLab token.

+## Contribution

+We welcome contributions from the community!
+Before you get started, please take a look at our [contribution guide](https://github.com/michelin/kafkactl/blob/main/CONTRIBUTING.md) to learn about our guidelines and best practices.
+We appreciate your help in making Kafkactl a better tool for everyone.